 Underwriting in insurance entails acquiring and evaluating data from a variety of internal and external sources to assess, determine and reduce the risks involved within the given policy.
 The completion of the process usually takes more than 2-3 weeks.

-Robotic Process Automation automates the process of data collection from internal and external sources reducing the underwriting time.
+RPA in insurance underwriting automates the process of data collection from internal and external sources reducing the underwriting process automation time.

 3. Regulatory compliance:

 The insurance sector has strict guidelines when it comes to documenting work and creating audit trails.
 The risk of the regulatory process tends to increase.
-RPA involvement has completely changed the regulatory processes.
+RPA in the insurance industry involvement has completely changed the regulatory processes.

 RPA automates those processes and ensures that data is accurate, and maintains a complete file of changes.
-Some compliance processes RPA can automate are name screening, compliance checking, client research & validation of customer information, data security operations, and generation of compliance reports.
+Some compliance processes RPA in life insurance can automate tasks like name screening, compliance checking, client research & validation of customer information, data security operations, and generation of compliance reports.

 4. Responding to Queries: